maksyuki/TaichiGAME/README.md

 ## Overview
 TaichiGAME is aim to become a light simulation engine specific for **robot motion planning and control**.
 I hope to design powered by [taichi lang](https://github.com/taichi-dev/taichi).
+> NOTE: due to the final exam approaching,

 ## Motivation
 postgraduate project.
-Provide a python based, easy-to-use framework
+Provide a python based, easy-to-use framework.
 ## Why TaichiGAME

 ## Feature